Proton Pass vs Bitwarden 2026: Security, Pricing, and Features Compared for Business

 | Free plan | Unlimited passwords, unlimited devices | Unlimited passwords, unlimited devices |

-Proton Pass vs Bitwarden Security Architecture
+How Do Proton Pass and Bitwarden Security Architectures Compare?

 Proton Pass uses AES-256-GCM with full metadata encryption.
 Bitwarden uses AES-256-CBC but leaves metadata fields like URLs and item names unencrypted on the server.